darktable-org/dtdocs/content/module-reference/processing-modules/watermark.md

 : Choose the watermark of interest.
 You can use the reload button to update the list with all newly added watermarks.

 text
-: A free text field with up to 63 characters which can be printed if the corresponding watermark references it.
+: A free text field in which you can enter up to 63 characters to be printed where referenced by the corresponding watermark.
 An example is supplied as `simple-text.svg`.

 text color
 : The text color.
 Clicking on the colored field will open a color selector dialog which offers you a choice of commonly used colors, or allows you to define a color in RGB color space.

 text font
 : The text font (default "DejaVu Sans Book").
 Clicking on the field opens a dialog box which shows the fonts available to your system.
-Fonts can be searched by name and a preview of each available font is shown next to the font name; you may specify your own sample text.
+Fonts can be searched by name and a preview of each available font is shown next to the font name.
+You may specify your own sample text.

 opacity
 : The opacity of the watermark's rendering.